harrison-anth/single_msi/README.md

 3.)
 If you are running with intense settings (multi-threaded/HPC) consider starting with a manifest file containing only 1 individual and 1 sample to check if your specifications are too high or insufficient.

-"Progress through trial and error depends not only on making trials, but on recognizing errors." ~ Virginia Postrel